NEU-CS7295-F21/Assignment--Sugiyama-Layout/README.md

 You're welcome to use any language you like for the algorithm and any visualization frontend (including printing a beautiful text version of the layout to the terminal), as long as you can get all the code into this repo.

+### The algorithm

 Here are three good references on how the algorithm works:

-> Sugiyama et al. (1981) Methods for visual understanding of hierarchical system structures.
-IEEE Transactions on Systems, Man, and Cybernetics. doi: [10.1109/TSMC.1981.4308636](https://doi.org/10.1109/TSMC.1981.4308636). _The original article_.

 > Sugiyama (2002) Graph drawing and applications for software and knowledge engineers.
 doi: [10.1142/4902](https://doi.org/10.1142/4902) [Canvas access-controlled PDF](https://northeastern.instructure.com/courses/90512/files/11199469?wrap=1). _In particular, starting page 61._

 > Healy & Nikolov (2013) Hierarchical Drawing Algorithms.
 [Author PDF](https://cs.brown.edu/people/rtamassi/gdhandbook/chapters/hierarchical.pdf). _Mixed in with other methods._

+> Sugiyama et al. (1981) Methods for visual understanding of hierarchical system structures.
+IEEE Transactions on Systems, Man, and Cybernetics. doi: [10.1109/TSMC.1981.4308636](https://doi.org/10.1109/TSMC.1981.4308636). _The original article_.

 Note that we expect you to implement all four steps of the algorithm:

+I. Cycle removal
+II.
+Layer assignment
+III.
+Vertex ordering
+IV.
+Final positioning

+But you don't need to implement the best or optimal solution in each case!
+Do what you can.
+I.e., here are several of the approaches for each step.
+We suggest you try the #1 in each list.

-1. Cycle removal
+#### I. Cycle removal options, sorted roughly easiest to hardest:

+0. Remove them manually (only useful for testing)
+1. Simple depth-first search approach. _See Sugiyama (2002), pp. 62._
+2. Simple repeated maximal out-degree node removal. _See Sugiyama (2002), pp. 63._
+3. Divide and conquer approach _See Sugiyama (2002), pp. 63; Healy & Nikolov (2013), pp. 414._
+4. Exact ILP method. _See references at Healy & Nikolov (2013), pp. 417._

-2. Layer assignment
+#### II.
+Layer assignment options, sorted roughly easiest to hardest:

+0. Assign layers manually (only useful for testing)
+1. Simple spanning tree approach. _See Healy & Nikolov (2013), pp. 419–420._
+2. Longest path algorithm. _See pseudocode in Healy & Nikolov (2013), pp. 421; Sugiyama (2002), pp. 63–64._
+3. Min-width algorithm. _See pseudocode in Healy & Nikolov (2013), pp. 423._

+    Optionally, the vertex promotion heuristic can be used along with the longest path or min-width algorithms. _See pseudocode in Healy & Nikolov (2013), pp. 424–425._

-3. Vertex ordering
+#### III.
+Vertex ordering options, sorted roughly easiest to hardest:

+1. Barycentric heuristic for multi-layer crossing minimization. _See Healy & Nikolov (2013), pp. 435, 438; Sugiyama (2002), pp. 73._

+    Optionally, add Gansner et al.'s stopping criteria instead of the number of iterations. _(Citation GKNV93 in Healy & Nikolov (2013), pp. 438.)_

+2. Try one of the optimal versions. _See Healy & Nikolov (2013), pp. 439._

-4. Final positioning
+#### IV.
+Final positioning options, sorted roughly easiest to hardest:

+1. Quadratic programming method. _See Sugiyama (2002), pp. 75; Healy & Nikolov (2013), pp. 441._
+2. Priority layout method. _See Sugiyama (2002), pp. 77; Healy & Nikolov (2013), pp. 441._
+3. Gansner et al.'s exact or heuristic algorithm. _See citation GKNV93 in Healy & Nikolov (2013), pp. 441._

+### Example data for testing

 Please see the [/data](/data) folder for example data you can use in GraphML and GraphViz formats.
 The data is originally in GraphML from the [Rome-lib dataset](http://www.graphdrawing.org/download/rome-graphml.tgz).
 Your resulting visualization should have a layout something like this (if you used the `.gv` file, with nodes ids starting at 1):